kimrodriguezFINTECH/CHALLENGE_6/README.md

 2. Create a new DataFrame named prices_square_foot_by_year by filtering out the “housing_units” column.
 The new DataFrame should include the averages per year for only the sale price per square foot and the gross rent.

+3. Answer the following question:
+- Question: What is the lowest gross rent reported for the years included in the DataFrame?
+- Answer: The lowest gross rent is 1239, in the year 2010.

-3. Use hvPlot to plot the prices_square_foot_by_year DataFrame as a line plot.
+4. Use hvPlot to plot the prices_square_foot_by_year DataFrame as a line plot.
 Hint This single plot will include lines for both sale_price_sqr_foot and gross_rent.

-4. Answer the following questions:
+5. Answer the following questions:
 * Question 1: Did any year experience a drop in the average sale price per square foot compared to the previous year?
 * Answer 1: There was a small drop in average sale price per square foot from 2010-2011.
 * Question 2: If so, did the gross rent increase or decrease during that year?